Electricity & Gas Savings Guide

-The Annual Electricity Concession is available to help ease the cost of living pressures by providing concession cardholders with a discount of 17.5 per cent off household electricity bills.
-This compensation represents a subsidy of approximately $171.60 for electricity across the year.
+The Annual Electricity and Gas Concessions are available to help ease cost of living pressures by providing concession cardholders with a discount of 17.5 per cent off household electricity and gas bills.

-Meanwhile, 285,000 Victorian households who get no discount have been promised a partial refund on their power bills worth up to $720 from January 2018, under a deal negotiated by the Andrews Government.
+Meanwhile, 285,000 Victorian households with the big 3 retailers – AGL, Origin and EnergyAustralia – who get no discount have been promised a partial refund on their power bills worth between $250 and $720 from January 2018.
+(Speak to your retailer to see if you’re eligible.)

 The Energy Assistance Payment (EAP) offers those eligible rebates of $233.95 per year whilst the Hardship Utilities Grant Scheme (HUGS) provides about $538 per year to those who qualify.